ori-sky/polar-space/_posts/2019-08-03-hello-world.md

 ## Where we're going from here
 We want to get the "Tech Demo" phase finished and released so people can play with it a bit. (and hopefully break it a bit too)

-From there the next challenge starts.
+From there the next challenge starts,
 Fleshing out the features without encountering the dreaded *feature creep* and never actually finishing the project!

 See You Next Week!

 -🦊 Fox, Project Manager
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNzk0MTY2MiwtMTIyMTIyMDAwLDY5OT
+eyJoaXN0b3J5IjpbMjExODY3MjcxNCwtMTIyMTIyMDAwLDY5OT
 AzNTMwNCw3OTE1MTIwMzgsODM0Nzk1MjczLC0xNjA3MjYwMTI5
 LC0xMTUyMTY0MTMyLC0xMzM3NDc1ODEyLC0xMTI4MDMxNzUwLC
 0xMDcyODQyNDQwLC0yMDMzNzMyMTc4LDIxMjkwMTQ0MTQsMzE4